dfinity/portal/docs/developer-docs/integrations/sns/get-sns/preparation.md

-There are two kinds of principals that you need to generate or collect in preparation for the SNS launch: the principals that control the initial neurons and (at least) one principal that controls the dapp and is used to perform all the steps required to launch an SNS.
+There are two kinds of principals that you need to generate or collect in preparation for the SNS launch: the principals that control the initial neurons and (at least) one principal that controls the dapp and is used to perform all the steps required to request an SNS.

 ### Principals for initial neurons {#principal-initial-neurons}
 As explained more in the next section, you can define initial neurons that exist